SSOCosta/Hire-me-or-not-image-classifier-fun-project/README.md

         st.session_state.your_image_classifier_module = load_model_function(model_path)
     ```

-      - Update the `model_path` variable with the path to your trained Inception model file.
+      - Update the `model_path` replacing `/path/to/your/models/` with the actual path to the folder where you keep the uploaded Streamlit folder and the trained Inception model.
       For example:

     ```python
     # Load your trained Inception model outside the main app loop